hamishtodd1/msb/README.md

 As a video game, Murder She Bet is:

--Easier to play quickly
+* Easier to play quickly

--Allows more intellectual energy to be spent on decisions (instead of what bills to pay with)
+* Allows more intellectual energy to be spent on decisions (instead of what bills to pay with)

--Can use your geometrical intuition in thinking about money and contracts.
+* Can use your geometrical intuition in thinking about money and contracts.
 This is better because numerals require parsing.
 Comparative magnitudes are all that matter, and you get that from line lengths.

--Anonymous.
+* Anonymous.
 You don't have to know who has bets in what.
 In the board game, this occupies your mind a bunch; you're asking "who, of these people I am playing with, is going to win?".
 But while being a very human question, that question is irrelevant to making decisions that will help you win.
 For example, it encourages holding grudges against people.

--Harder to make, for me.
+* Harder to make, for me.
 Making the board took only a few hours, this took a few days.
 But easier to play for you I think!

--Easier to associate characters with columns of bets, because you can delete people with a single button press
+* Easier to associate characters with columns of bets, because you can delete people with a single button press

--Is able to have a leaderboard at the end rather than a simple win/loss, so people's skill is more accurately and proportionately reported.
+* Is able to have a leaderboard at the end rather than a simple win/loss, so people's skill is more accurately and proportionately reported.
 This, I think, combats a problem pointed out by [Zvi Moshowitz](https://www.lesswrong.com/posts/fs2ozRQ4osJr9Wbfu/on-robin-hanson-s-board-game) that in the boardgame, that the endgame has distorted incentives that point away from buy bets that reflect your belief about the probability of a suspect's guilt.

 Aside from the board game vs video game thing:
     1. Visualizing mathematics is interesting.
 This is especially true of statistics.
 Statistics, as a field, is abstract and dry - but much as I love geometry, statistics is probably the most important area of mathematics, because almost all human thought is statistical, though people foolishly pretend it isn't.